CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 is not the only cause of censorship -- there are alternative events (eg: death in office) that can censor.)

-To estimate the survival function, we use the `Kaplan-Meier Estimate <http://en.wikipedia.org/wiki/Kaplan%E2%80%93Meier_estimator>`__,
+To estimate the survival function, we first will use the `Kaplan-Meier Estimate <http://en.wikipedia.org/wiki/Kaplan%E2%80%93Meier_estimator>`__,
 defined: